ellisjoe/ellisjoe.github.io/reading-list.md

 - Principles for Dealing with the Changing World Order - Ray Dalio
 - The 48 Laws of Power - Robert Greene

+### 2024
+- A Philosophy of Software Design - John Ousterhout

 ### 2023
 - The Founders - Jimmy Soni
 - The Grid - Gretchen Bakke